 Increment of product functionality every Task.
 This Increment is useable, so a Project Manager may choose to immediately release it.
 If the definition of "done" for an increment is part of the conventions, standards or guidelines of the development organization, all Project Teams must follow it as a minimum.
-If "done" for an increment is not a convention of the development organization, the Implementation Team of the Project Teams working on the system or product release, the Implementation Teams on all of the Project Teams must mutually define the definition of "Done."
+If "done" for an increment is not a convention of the development organization, the Implementation Team of the Project Teams must define a definition of "done" appropriate for the product.
+If there are multiple Project Teams working on the system or product release, the Implementation Teams on all of the Project Teams must mutually define the definition of "Done."